 The Inyan Wakagapi Human Development Consultation was the initial step in a comprehensive development demonstration project.
 The Dakota name “Inyan Wakagapi” is derived from rock markings on hills near the village and means “Place of Sacred Markings.”
 The official name Cannon Ball is generally used by residents.
-The project in volves dealing with both social and economic problems in a comprehensive development program.
+The project addresses both social and economic problems in a comprehensive development program.
 It was begun through a cooperative effort of village and tribal leadership in conjunction with the Institute of Cultural Affairs.

 By 1750 the Teton Sioux controlled all of the country between the Missouri River and the Black Hills and between the Little Missouri and the North Platte.
 Under the Treaty of 1868, the Sioux agreed to a reservation encompassed by the western slopes of the Black Hills, the Niobrara River on the south, the Missouri River on the east and the Cannon Ball River on the north.
 When gold was discovered shortly thereafter in the Black Hills, Northern Cheyenne and Arapaho joined the Sioux in resisting government reduction of the reservation.
 Despite determined resistance, the Teton Sioux were confined by 1889 to six reservations, one of which is Standing Rock.
 Since then, land has been frequently divided among the descendants of the Sioux and much of it sold or leased.